8 key tenets for digital transformation of small and medium enterprises

 Challenges encountered while moving from the physical world to the digital:

 - Architecture: End-users need a digital experience and not a digital tool.
-You have to think all around right from the system configuration perspective to the compliance and cyber security.
+You have to think all around right from the system configuration perspective to compliance and cybersecurity.

 - Biases: The users within the enterprise need to get over the hang-ups about digital.
 They have to understand that technology is not a foe but a friend.